 The last Bitcoin is estimated to be mined around the year 2140 when the block reward drops to less than 1 satoshi.
 While the likelihood that Bitcoin will still exist in over a hundred years is anything but certain, it’s quite interesting to speculate how incentive mechanisms *would* work following the last block reward.

 Right now, miners are paid through a combination of block rewards and transaction fees.
 Block rewards act as a base incentive for miners to contribute computing power while transaction fees incentivize the order in which miners validate the transaction.
-Following the last block reward in 2140, miners will likely be paid entirely through transaction fees.

 For those of us who are relatively new to digital assets, we hope that this article can provide some confidence that the future of these markets is still quite bright.
 After looking at different market trends since inception, the similarity between these cycles seems anything but coincidental.